Independent, AI-assisted research · Affiliate disclosure

 Disclosure: this article contains affiliate links — we may earn a commission on qualifying purchases at no extra cost to you.

 LED face masks crowd the at-home skincare market in 2026, and the gap between hype and verified specs is wide.
-A LED Esthetics 2026 ranking tested 12 major brands and found wavelength claims and FDA status often misrepresented in marketing copy.
+A LED Esthetics 2026 hands-on comparison tested 5 FDA-cleared masks and found wavelength claims and FDA status often misrepresented in marketing copy.

 Masks differ from panels in one big way.
 The LEDs sit millimeters from skin, so irradiance can be lower while still hitting therapeutic dose targets.
 The tradeoff is power and coverage — masks treat only the face and neck, never full-body.